Welcome to Swift Class!

-All children will have the opportunity to independently change their books every morning, please make sure you read with your child every day for at least 10 minutes :)
+All children will have the opportunity to independently change their books, please make sure you read with your child every day for at least 10 minutes :)

-Our P.E days are Thursday and Friday Please make sure children have their correct PE kits with them every week.
+Our P.E days are Tuesday and Thursday Please make sure children have their correct PE kits with them every week.

 It is vital that the children stay hydrated throughout the day.
 Please ensure that your child has a named water bottle in school, which can be kept in the classroom and accessed freely throughout the day.
 Access to the water fountain will be at play times an lunch times.